Leticia-SS/La-Trattoria/README.md

 # Restaurant Website

 This project is a university assignment designed to create a website for a fictional Italian restaurant.
-The restaurant does not exist, and the names, logos, and branding used within this project are purely for educational purposes.
+The restaurant does not exist, and the names, logos, and branding used within this project are purely for educational purposes, all created by me.

 ## Project Structure